(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 If you are an investor purchasing a property in a vacation or resort area, leave emotions out of your decision.
 The “perfect property” isn't perfect if you can't pay your expenses and if you don't make money.

 Real estate investors need to do their typical due diligence on properties to determine if they are good investments.

-It's critical to know precisely how much rental income you would need to afford the vacation property and have a back-up plan to pay expenses if it doesn’t rent.
+It's critical to know precisely how much rental income you would need to afford the vacation real estate you desire.

 The Pros of Vacation Properties

 Plenty of people decide to buy vacation homes and are happy with their decisions.
-If you chose a vacation home wisely, you can enjoy it for years and build wonderful memories and traditions.
-Your vacation property may appreciate over time and even earn you plenty of rental income.
+If you chose a second home wisely, you can enjoy it for years and build wonderful memories and traditions.

-As an investor, if you purchase an excellent vacation property at a decent price and manage it properly or hire a great property manager – you can also make substantial profits.
-Your vacation investment property may increase in value over time, putting a large sum of money in your pocket when you sell the home.
+As an investor, if you purchase an excellent vacation property rental at a decent price and manage it properly or hire a great property manager – you can also make substantial profits.

 The Cons of Vacation Properties